epam/edp-install/docs/user-guide/add-cd-pipeline.md

       If there is another deployed CD pipeline stage with the respective codebase Docker stream (= image stream as an OpenShift term), the pattern combination will be as follows: [pipeline name]-[stage name]-[application name]-[verified].

-7. Click the Proceed button to be switched to the next menu.
+7. Click the Proceed button to switch to the next menu.

   ## The Stages Menu